 In May, HighEFF Research scientist Julian Straus (SINTEF) presented the concept of "agriclusters" at an event organised by the Sauda and Suldal municipalities.
 The idea is to use excess heat from the area's existing and future industry in food production: greenhouses, aquaculture, insect farming and production and drying of kelp, for example.
 The presentation was well-attended and well-received by participants.

 Cooperation with other FMEs

-- FME NCCS: Cooperation in the generation of spin-off projects (for example the ADVENCCS application).
+FME NCCS: Collaboration in the generation and launch of spin-off projects (ADVENCCS).

 Cooperation is important in order to achieve maximum impact.
 The different centres complement each other in many ways.
 In its final years, HighEFF will be cooperating with FME NTRANS on some policy briefs and position papers – in other words, a collaboration aiming at spreading our common message.
 This is in line with the guidelines laid out by the board of HighEFF.